BITSS-OPA/opa-deworming/code/01_final_opa.md

 Where:

 -   $E_{t}$: earnings individuals are expected to generate at period t\
+-   $IGMB_{t}$: monetary values of saved lives of children born from the dewormed individual at period t\
 -   $r$: real interest rate as the discounting rate\
 -   $t$: period t.
 Period 0 represents the time of intervention.
 Individuals are assumed to enter the labor market nine years after the treatment (for a total of ten years before the labor market).